The SBC Memorial Scholarship Award Program

 The size of the Scholarship Award is intended to provide a portion of the resources necessary to meet the expense of a college education; yet be substantial enough to help create an incentive for students to make the conscious decision to donate their time.

-Download SBC Memorial Foundation Scholarship Application Form 2014-15 (PDF Version)
+Download SBC Memorial Foundation Scholarship Application Form 2015-16 (PDF Version) – Coming October 1st

-Download SBC Memorial Foundation Scholarship Application Form 2014-15 (Word Version)
+Download SBC Memorial Foundation Scholarship Application Form 2015-16 (Word Version) – Coming October 1st

 - Graduating High School seniors or college students who are in good standing